sensu/sensu-docs/content/sensu-go/6.8/observability-pipeline/observe-process/send-data-sumo-logic.md

 {{% notice note %}}
 **NOTE**: Sensu does not download and install dynamic runtime asset builds onto the system until they are needed for command execution.
-Read the [asset reference](../../../plugins/assets#dynamic-runtime-asset-builds) for more information about dynamic runtime asset builds.
 {{% /notice %}}

 ## Set up an HTTP Logs and Metrics Source

-Set up a Sumo Logic [HTTP Logs and Metrics Source][1] to collect your Sensu observability data.
+Set up a Sumo Logic HTTP Logs and Metrics Source to collect your Sensu observability data.

 {{% notice note %}}
 **NOTE**: If you have an existing Sumo Logic HTTP Logs and Metrics Source, you can send Sensu data there instead of creating a new source if you wish.